 Our research focuses on understanding how higher-order 3D chromatin organization is involved in the control of gene expression in mammals in both physiological and pathological contexts.

-Through the development of original experimental techniques and modeling tools, our team is unravelling properties of chromatin organization at two important levels: Topologically-Associating Domains (TADs) and nuclear compartments.
+In physiological contexts, through the development of original experimental techniques and modeling tools, our team is unravelling properties of chromatin organization at two important levels: Topologically-Associating Domains (TADs) (Axis 1) and nuclear compartments linked to nuclear bodies.

 1.